Home » Garden » How to Use Eggshells for Plants + Garden

 ground up eggshells

-Not only do eggshells add calcium, but it helps balance the pH in your compost bin.
-Many typical compostables are acidic (coffee grounds, fruit waste, pine needles and oak leaves), and eggshells help balance that acidity.
+Not only do eggshells add calcium, but they also help balance the pH in your compost bin.
+Many typical compostables are acidic (coffee grounds, fruit waste, pine needles, and oak leaves), and eggshells help balance that acidity.

 You can mix finely ground eggshells into the soil, but know that it will be at least 6 months until those fine grounds release calcium.
 Mixing the eggshell crumbs in the fall will benefit the plants in the spring.
 If you get in the habit of adding eggshells 2-4 times a year, your plants will benefit year-round.

-Mixing 2 tablespoons of amounts finely ground eggshells with 2 tablespoons of white vinegar will dissolve the calcium carbonate shells, with the end product being water-soluble calcium acetate.
-This process can take 12 – 24 hours.
+Mixing 2 tablespoons of finely ground eggshells with 2 tablespoons of white vinegar will dissolve the calcium carbonate shells, resulting in water-soluble calcium acetate.
+This process can take 12-24 hours.

-You can strain the remaining eggshells out and mix the water-soluble calcium with 1 gallon of water for both a foliar and systemic calcium fertilizer.
+You can strain the remaining eggshells and mix the water-soluble calcium with 1 gallon of water to create a calcium fertilizer that can be used both as a foliar and systemic fertilizer.

 It bears repeating that you should sterilize the shells first to kill any potential bacteria.
 This can be done by baking the shells at a low temperature for about 20 minutes.
 After they cool, the eggshells can be crushed finely, placed in a feeder, or scattered on the ground.